You Know You’re From the Midwest If…

 There’s nothing like the heartland of America.
 The Midwest includes North Dakota, South Dakota, Nebraska, Kansas, Missouri, Iowa, Minnesota, Wisconsin, Illinois, Indiana, Michigan and Ohio.
 It comprises about 20 percent of the United States population — and that 20 percent is probably the friendliest group of people you’ll ever meet.

-In the Midwest, you’ve got your weird slang (wtf is a bubbler?), love for everything cheese (cheese curds, anyone?) and that eagerly given heartland smile (do I know you?).
+In the Midwest, you have your weird slang (what does jeet mean?), love for everything cheese (cheese curds, anyone?) and that eagerly given heartland smile (do I know you?).

 All of these quirky characteristics are what make the middle of America so wholesome and, well, so gosh-darn great.
 What are the other signs that you’re from the Midwest?
 Let’s dive in…